Home

 A mantis shrimp airbrushed in every color at once, all reds, greens and blues, on the seabed.

-Peacock mantis shrimp · Odontodactylus scyllarus · punch ~23 m/sIts club strikes so fast the water boils into a flash of light and heat, and the blow lands with about 1,500 newtons, enough to crack aquarium glass.
+Peacock mantis shrimp · Odontodactylus scyllarus · punch ~23 m/sIts club swings so fast the water itself boils for an instant, with a flash of light and heat.
+The blow lands at about 1,500 newtons, enough to crack aquarium glass.

 A velvety black sea slug piped in neon green and orange.

-Variable neon slug · Nembrotha kubaryanaIt steals toxins from the sea squirts it eats and oozes them as a defensive slime, the same chemicals now studied as anticancer leads.
+Variable neon slug · Nembrotha kubaryanaIt eats sea squirts, keeps their toxins, and oozes them back out as a defensive slime.
+Those same chemicals are now being studied as anticancer drugs.

 A small electric-blue sea slug with winged, finger-like appendages on pale sand.

-Blue dragon · Glaucus atlanticusThis thumbnail-sized slug eats the Portuguese man o' war and stores its stinging cells, concentrating them so its own sting outdoes the jellyfish it robbed.
+Blue dragon · Glaucus atlanticusThis slug is the size of your thumbnail.
+It eats the Portuguese man o' war, saves the stinging cells, and packs them tight enough that its own sting beats the one it stole.

 A small white crab covered in red polka dots sitting on a folded carpet anemone.

-Porcelain crab in an anemone · Neopetrolisthes maculatusIt doesn't fight for its anemone home, it fishes from it, unfurling feathery nets to strain plankton, and snaps off a limb to escape if grabbed.
+Porcelain crab in an anemone · Neopetrolisthes maculatusIt lives in the stinging anemone and fishes from it, fanning out feathery nets to strain plankton from the water.
+Grab it and it drops a leg and walks away.

 The electric blue and magenta gas float of a Portuguese man o' war at the surface.